pr-starfighter/starfighter/README.txt

 required; in particular, failure to do so under MacOS leads to a failure to load data (images, sounds, fonts) needed by Starfighter.

+On Linux and most other POSIX systems, you can instead build a run in place build with the following commands:

+    ./configure SF_RUN_IN_PLACE=1
+    make
+    mv misc/starfighter.sh .

+For Linux, this method is preferred as the binary itself often cannot be run by double-clicking, and the starfighter.sh script also automatically sets the current working directory, making it suitable for launchers.

 Run "./configure --help" to see all options for compiling.

 ------------------------------------------------------------------------